What is CBT?

 free to get in touch to discuss this.

 Regular sessions are offered at the Folkestone Enterprise Centre / Basepoint in Folkestone.
-If you have particular difficulties traveling, then it may be possible for us to find a regular meeting room nearer to you, for the duration of your treatment.
-I also offer home visits in certain circumstances.
+At times, I offer home visits where this is clinically appropriate.
 Feel free to contact me to discuss the possibilities but note, there may be associated travel costs depending on the distance from my regular clinic site.

 Unit 31C Basepoint,